 With big retailers such as Amazon, Wal-Mart and Target, there seems to be little need for toy store chains.
 Additionally, Christmas is also no longer celebrated at many schools.
 While looking at the simplicity and magic of my childhood Christmases, I yearn for the same for my child.
 He’s only four and still asking for toys and believes in Santa, but I wonder if that will change soon.
 He also likes the old Christmas specials, which makes me happy because we can watch them together.

 Although living in a world of technology does have its advantages during the holidays.
 It’s easy to find Christmas events and free places to see Santa.
 I just took my son to a free light show last weekend.
-Theres also a million ideas on how to do fun crafts with your kids or easy crafts you can make yourself on pinterest or youtube, like the video below.
+Theres is also a million ideas on how to do fun crafts with your kids or easy crafts you can make yourself on Pinterest or Youtube, like the video below.